openstack-archive/infra-manual/doc/source/developers.rst

 Merging
 =======

-Once a patch has been approved and passed the gate jobs, Gerrit automatically merges the patch.
+Once a change has been approved and passed the gate jobs, Gerrit automatically merges the latest patchset.

-Each patch gets merged to the head of the branch before testing it.
-If Gerrit cannot merge a patch, it will give a -1 review and add a comment notifying of merge failure.
+Each patchset gets merged to the head of the branch before testing it.
+If Gerrit cannot merge a patchset, it will give a -1 review and add a comment notifying of merge failure.

 Each time a change merges, the "merge-check" pipeline verifies that